KevinCortacero/Kartezio/README.md

 :microscope:   **Broad Applicability**
    While proven in biomedical image segmentation, Kartezio’s methods readily extend to other fields—like industrial machine vision, space imaging, drone footage analysis, or any custom image-based problem.

+:books:   **Educational Value and Traditional Computer Vision** Kartezio offers a straightforward, interpretable way to play traditional CV techniques side by side.
+This makes it an excellent resource for **teaching and learning** about image processing fundamentals.

 ## Getting Started

 1. **Installation:**